 To connect Snowy 2.0 to the National Energy Market (NEM), a new transmission connection is required.
-NSW Electricity Networks Operations Pty Ltd as a trustee for NSW Electricity Operations Trust (known as Transgrid and the Proponent) that received development approval on 2 September 2022 to construct a switching station and overhead transmission lines (the Project) to facilitate the connection of Snowy 2.0 to the existing electrical transmission network, approximately 27 kilometres (km) east of Tumbarumba, New South Wales (NSW).
-UGL has been engaged on behalf of the Proponent (Transgrid) to undertake the Project.
+NSW Electricity Networks Operations Pty Ltd as a trustee for NSW Electricity Operations Trust (known as Transgrid and the Proponent) that received development approval on 2 September 2022 to construct a 500kV substation and 330kV switching station at Maragle (Maragle Substation) and overhead transmission lines (the Project) to facilitate the connection of Snowy 2.0 to the existing electrical transmission network, approximately 27 kilometres (km) east of Tumbarumba, New South Wales (NSW).
+UGL and UGL/CPB have been engaged on behalf of the Proponent (Transgrid) to undertake the Project (refer to Section 1.1 of the Soil and Water Management Plan).